 User requests are kept by the system until they are filled and for an additional 30 days if the item is not picked up or the request is cancelled.

-Backup tapes for system restoration in case of catastrophic data loss are recycled on a regular basis.
+Backups for system restoration, in case of catastrophic data loss, are retained for two weeks.

 Searching and User Account Inquiries

 No personally identifiable data is kept about user searches in the catalog.

 If a user chooses to record “Preferred Searches”, the information is only accessible by the user, using the user’s library barcode and PIN.

 If a user chooses to keep a “Reading History”, the data is only accessible by using the user’s barcode and PIN.